DeDop/dedop-core/docs/user_manual/um_studio.rst

 required parameters (input file, configuration, and output directory) have been selected.
 When any of them are missing, a dialog box will pop up with the information on which field you have to fill up.
 Otherwise, the processing will be started, marked by a new entry on the table.
-You can monitor the progress of the processing and at the moment, because the tool is capable only running one process at a time, the ``Run`` button is blocked as long as a process is running.
+You can monitor the progress of the processing and at the moment, because the tool is capable only running one process at a time, the ``Run`` button is blocked, displayed as a spinner, as long as a process is running.

+In the end, a process can either be successful or fail.
+This status is indicated by the icon under ``Action`` column on the table in **Processor Runs** panel.
+On the image above, for example, the first three rows indicate that the processes are successful and when icon is clicked, the page will transition to screen 4, :ref:`Result & Analysis <analyse_l1b_studio>`.
+In the case of failure, mouse over on the icon to show a short description of the error as a tooltip text.

+When DeDop Studio is closed, the information in the table is preserved, by storing the data into ``dedop-prefs.json``.
+During the next startup of DeDop Studio, this information is loaded and used to populate the table.

 .. _analyse_l1b_studio: